parkr/stuff/mirrors/podcasts/the-disastrous-relationship-between-israel-palestinians-and-the-un.md

 Israelis have long felt the UN is biased against them.
 In 1975, the UN voted to declare Zionism a form of racism.
 They were appealed that in 1991.
 From 2015 to 2022, the UN General Assembly adopted 140 resolutions on Israel.
 Over that same period, it passed 68 resolutions on all other countries combined.

 At the same time, the UN was instrumental in the creation of Israel, voting to partition the land of historic Palestine between Jews and Palestinians.
  And giving a majority of it to Jews.
- Palestinians feel the UN, in particular, in international law in general, has been a procession of false promises.
+ Palestinians feel the UN, in particular, and international law in general, has been a procession of false promises.
  Where is their state, their self-determination?
  Where is the right of return for their displaced?
  What have all these resolutions and condemnations amounted to?

- Azabali is a professor at Yale Law School who specializes in international law.
+ Aslı Ü. Bâli is a professor at Yale Law School who specializes in international law.
- Now I want to have Iran to trace a deeper question here too.
+ Now I want to have her on to trace a deeper question here too.
  One that stretches beyond Israel and Gaza, to Russia, Ukraine, and really the whole world.
  What is international law actually for?

- As always, my email as we're client show at nytimes.com.
- Azabali, welcome to the show.
+ Aslı Bâli, welcome to the show.

  Thank you for having me.

- So I think the way we normally think about laws is that they are rules where, if you break them, some kind of external actor comes into enforce a punishment, right?
+ EK: So I think the way we normally think about laws is that they are rules where, if you break them, some kind of external actor comes in to enforce a punishment, right?
  Maybe a sanction, maybe imprisonment.
  With that definition, is international law actually made up of laws?

- It is made up of laws, and it sort of depends on where you sit.
+ AB: It is made up of laws, and it sort of depends on where you sit.

- So if we take an average-sized country with an average military capacity and an average economy, it might be very much deterred, just by the presence of the rules themselves, from doing things that it could reasonably anticipate would be subject to punishment under the rules, like sanctions, or punishment like international adjud ication, and it would depend a little bit what kind of violation it was and whose interests were at stake.
+ So if we take an average-sized country with an average military capacity and an average economy, it might be very much deterred, just by the presence of the rules themselves, from doing things that it could reasonably anticipate would be subject to punishment under the rules, like sanctions, or punishment like international adjudication, and it would depend a little bit what kind of violation it was and whose interests were at stake.
  But there are many, many contexts in international law where it operates just the same way that you expected to operate in a domestic legal system.

- We are thinking about international law from the perspective of sitting in the United States, a country that is the author of most of the rules, a rule maker, and not very often a rule taker,
+ AB: We are thinking about international law from the perspective of sitting in the United States, a country that is the author of most of the rules, a rule maker, and not very often a rule taker,